-- Reduce average transportation time on reference corridor Time reduced targeting 10-20%. - Reduce operational dwell time at borders and other handover points: - Dwell time reduced targeting 50%. - Reduce the number of additional operational stops (limiting also the energy consumption): - Reduced number of operational stops targeting 20%. - Reduce handling/response time for ad-hoc cross-border path requests
+Reduce average transportation time on reference corridor

-Reduced time by targeting 70%. - Reduce handling/response time for connected comprehensive multimodal offers o Reduced time by at least 50%. - Reduced energy consumption and reduced footprint through increased use of multimodal railways transport - Reduced energy consumption by a minimum of 10%.
+- o Time reduced targeting 10-20%. - Reduce operational dwell time at borders and other handover points: - Dwell time reduced targeting 50%. - Reduce the number of additional operational stops (limiting also the energy consumption): - Reduced number of operational stops targeting 20%. - Reduce handling/response time for ad-hoc cross-border path requests - Reduced time by targeting 70%. - Reduce handling/response time for connected comprehensive multimodal offers - Reduced time by at least 50%. - Reduced energy consumption and reduced footprint through less stops at borders and increased use of multimodal railways transport - o Reduced energy consumption by a minimum of 10%.